 and how sports vision training can improve performance

-Elite racers rely on elite visual performance that extends far beyond 20/20 vision.
-While there are a number of vision skills that are important for motocross riders, some are more crucial to performance than others.
+While there are a number of vision skills that are important for archers, some are more crucial to performance than others.

-Secondary visual skills for motocross riders aren’t necessarily any less important than core visual skills, though they are not quite as central to what is needed for a racer to be successful.
+Secondary visual skills for archers aren’t necessarily any less important than core visual skills, though they are not quite as central to what is needed for a racer to be successful.